giavac/AWS-CSA-2019-study-notes/Course/Databases/README.md

 * Types of Elasticache:
   * Memcached
-  * Redis: In memory key-value store
+  * Redis: In memory key-value store.
+Multi-AZ.
+Contrary to memcached, you can to backups and restores.

 ### [RDS Aurora](https://aws.amazon.com/rds/aurora/)

 Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+5 times better performance than MySQL, at a price an order of magnitude cheaper.

 * Scaling:
-  * Scales in 10GB Increments up to 64TB
+  * Scales in 10GB Increments up to 64TB.
+Storage Autoscaling.
   * Compute resources can scale up to 32vCPUs and 244GB of Memory.
-  * 2 Copies of your data are contained in each availability zone, with a minimum of 3 availability zones.
+  * 2 copies of your data are contained in each availability zone, with a minimum of 3 availability zones (always 6 copies of the data).
-  * Aurora handles the loss of up two copies of data without affecting database **write** capability.
+  * Aurora handles the loss of up to 2 copies of data without affecting database **write** capability.
-  * Aurora handles the loss of up three copies of data without affecting database **read** capability.
+  * Aurora handles the loss of up to 3 copies of data without affecting database **read** capability.
+  * Aurora storage is self-healing.

 * Replicas:
   * Aurora Replicas: Separate aurora replicas (up to 15 replicas).
   * MySQL Read replicas: (up to 5 replicas).
   * In case of loss of the primary aurora DB, failover will automatically occur on the Aurora replica, it will not in the MySQL read replica.

+* Backups:
+  * Automated backups are always enabled.
+  * Backups do NOT impact DB performance.
+  * Snapshots are possible (and they DO NOT impact performance).
+  * Aurora snapshpts can be shared with other AWS accounts.